-I’ve learned a lot in the two weeks I’ve had baby C. Here’s my tips to mom-to-bes:
+I’ve learned a lot in the two weeks since Baby C arrived.
+Here are my tips for mom-to-bes and brand new moms:

 1. Learn about breastfeeding now.
 Seriously, read up on it.
 You might be thinking, “What’s to learn?
 Put baby on the tit and he/she drinks.”
 But it’s not that simple.
 Breastfeeding is HARD, y’all.
 I had no idea.
 Of course, I’m dealing with a low milk supply, and we’re supplementing with bottles of formula, therefor we’ve got extra difficulties to overcome.
 But I wish I had read The Breastfeeding Book before baby got here.
 I’m reading it now and learning about all that I did wrong in the first two weeks, and trying to correct those mistakes now is a bitch.
 For example, I assumed my milk would just “arrive” when it was time.
 I didn’t have the engorgement after 3 days (and didn’t know that I should have – missing that warning sign) so it wasn’t until our first pediatrician appointment after we came home from the hospital that I learned that those horrible nights where C couldn’t be soothed wasn’t about gas, it was because she was hungry.
 (Cue first of many mom meltdowns here.)
 I didn’t know that I didn’t have much milk, and I was starving my child.
 She lost too much weight, so we had to add formula to the mix.
 It still breaks my heart.